-Students will build on their knowledge by covering more detail on previous subjects as well as new topics such as band saw and www.wmcc.edu COURSE DESCRIPTIONS ◆ 99 pipe cutting safety, the basics of electrical safety, grinding and the injury reporting process.
+Students will build on their knowledge by covering more detail on previous subjects as well as new topics such as band saw and pipe cutting safety, the basics of electrical safety, grinding and the injury reporting process.
 This course must be taken concurrent with welding courses.
 (Prerequisites: WELD101W, 201W)

-WELD205W GTAW Welding Theory (1 Credit
+WELD205W GTAW Welding Theory (1 Credit)